Chelsea Clinton's Subtweet Of Jared Kushner Echos Critics Asking How He's Qualified To Fight COVID-19

 (Keep thinking: I’ve a Masters in Public Health; wrote my doctoral dissertation on global efforts to tackle AIDS pandemic; co-authored a book on global health governance; teach MPH courses on health systems & global health & I’m not qualified to lead a national #covid19 effort.)— Chelsea Clinton (@ChelseaClinton) April 4, 2020

-As of now, critics say Kushner isn’t part of the solution, but part of the problem, complicating the White House’s efforts to get ahead of the crisis with inaccurate information and broken promises like widespread drive-thru testing and a nationwide screening website to be created by Google.
+Critics say Kushner isn’t part of the solution, but part of the problem, complicating the White House’s efforts to get ahead of the crisis with inaccurate information and broken promises like widespread drive-thru testing and a nationwide screening website to be created by Google.
 Neither has yet to materialize.

 When Kushner led the White House briefing on the coronavirus pandemic on April 2, he revealed that Trump and Vice President Mike Pence were looking to him for “out-of-the-box” ideas on how to combat the virus.
 He did not offer ideas, but instead pushed states to be more resourceful with their medical supplies and not rely so heavily on the federal government’s supply.
 "The notion of the federal stockpile was it's supposed to be our stockpile," Kushner said.
 "It's not supposed to be states' stockpiles that they then use."